philhofer/distill/README.md

 for constructing execline scripts that require special configuration expansion.
 For example, `(elconc "foo" $CC "bar")`, which concatenates its expanded arguments into a string, would expand to `"foogccbar"` when `$CC` expands to `"gcc"`.
+Under the hood, config "variables" are just procedures, and "Config Expansion" is simply the process of traversing a script and calling any procedures in the script with the current configuration as the only argument, taking care to splice the result of the procedure into the script as the final result.

 ### Config Expansion